TobyJWalker/ticket-booking-go/README.md

 A big benefit of Go is concurrency.
 It is built so that concurrency is easy to implement.
 Using the keyword `go` before calling a function will start the function in a new thread, called a goroutine.

+The benefit of Goroutines compared to traditional threading methods in languages are that they are lightweight and much easier to initialise.
+They are also managed by the Go runtime, so the developer does not need to worry about managing them.

-A thread will run until it is finished, or the main thread finishes.
+A goroutine will run until it is finished, or the main thread finishes.
 To allow for synchronisation with the main thread, the `sync` package can be used to create a `Waitgroup`.
 A `Waitgroup` acts as a counter for the main thread so that it can keep track of whether all goroutines have finished.
 This is done by calling `wg.Add(1)` before starting a goroutine, and `wg.Done()` at the end of the goroutine.
 The main thread can then call `wg.Wait()` to wait for all goroutines to finish.